pranshugaba/hugo-website/content/thoughts/_index.md

 ---
 title: Thoughts
 subtitle: My thoughts on things
-summary: My thoughts on some things that I have read or watched
+summary: My thoughts on things that I have read or watched
 ---